tylerbutler/tylerbutler.com/posts/2009/(p) 2009-05-18 wikipedia-walks.md

 etc. I'd end up in a completely different subject than the one I'd started in, and I learned a lot, plus it was just a ton of fun.

-I started calling these [Wikipedia Walks][1].
+I started calling these *Wikipedia Walks*.
 The concept is simple - start at an article you find interesting, then just continue on to any articles linked from the original.
 Finish when you get bored.
 To make it more interesting, you should record both the starting article and the ending article, so you can see